mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/60.Undeploy/default.md

 HDM undeployment consists of the following high level tasks:

-1. Undeploy HDM On-Cloud
+1. Undeploy HDM in the cloud
 2. Disable monitoring
-3. Undeploy HDM On-Premise
+3. Undeploy HDM on-premises
-4. Uninstall HDM filter from cluster
+4. Uninstall the HDM filter from the cluster
-5. Unregister HDM vCenter plugin
+5. Unregister the HDM vCenter plugin
-6. Delete PrimaryIO Appliance from vCenter
+6. Delete the PrimaryIO appliance from vCenter

-## Undeploy HDM On-Cloud
+## Undeploy HDM in the Cloud

-Pre-requisites
+Prerequisites

-1. Ensure all virtual machines have been migrated back to On-Premise.
-An indicator for this is the resource pool HDM_MIGRATE_POOL in On-Premise vCenter, which should be empty before the undeployment.
+1. Ensure that all virtual machines have been migrated back to the on-premises environment.
+To do this, check to make sure the resource pool _HDM_MIGRATE_POOL_ in the on-premises vCenter is empty.

 Steps

-1. In the On-Premise vCenter, click on HDM from Shortcuts or from Menu to access the HDM dashboard
+1. In the on-premises vCenter, select _HDM_ from _Shortcuts_ or from _Menu_ to access the HDM dashboard.
-2. Select **Administration** from the tab
+2. Select **Administration** from the tab.
-3. Click on **Clouds** to access the On-Cloud listing.
+3. Select **Clouds** to access the cloud listing.
-4. Select the On-Cloud from the listing and click on **DELETE CLOUD**
+4. Select the appropriate cloud from the listing, then select **DELETE CLOUD**

 ![alt_text](images/image28.png?classes=content-img "image_tooltip")

-5. Click **OK** on the Delete OnCloud popup to start the undeployment.
+5. Select **OK** on the _Delete Cloud_ popup to begin the undeployment.

 ![alt_text](images/image10.png?classes=content-img "image_tooltip")

-6. This will create undeployment tasks for On-Cloud components.
-The task can be monitored in vCenter Tasks.
-Also, the progress can be seen in HDM clouds view.
+6. This will create undeployment tasks for the cloud components.
+The task can be monitored in vCenter tasks, as well as in HDM clouds view.

 ![alt_text](images/image24.png?classes=content-img "image_tooltip")

 7. Wait for the undeployment task to finish.

 ![alt_text](images/image32.png?classes=content-img "image_tooltip")